MoSadie/SlipInfo/README.md

 The prefix for the API.
 Default is `/slipinfo`.
 (Ex `http://localhost:8001/slipinfo/getCrew`)

+**If you run into any issues getting this set up, please reach out!
+Best way is via Discord or GitHub Issues!**

 ## API Endpoints

 ### GET /version

 Gets the version information _for the mod_.
-Useful for testing without having to join a ship, works from the title screen.
+Useful for testing without having to join a ship or sign in, since this works from the title screen.

 <details>
 <summary>Example Response</summary>